Emmett Jay Scott: Tuskegee Institute activities

 In Houston Scott promoted Booker T. Washington, who was developing the Tuskegee Institute.
 Washington was impressed and in 1897 hired Scott as his personal secretary, publicity chief and top advisor.
 Scott had a major role in management of the college, fundraising, and building Washington's national networks of black businessmen and white philanthropists.
 Indeed he was known as the “Architect of the Tuskegee Machine.”

 On the side Scott was a real estate investor with ties to the banking and insurance industries.
 He was a founder of the National Negro Business League in 1900 and served as Secretary of that organization from its establishment until 1922.

-In 1909, Scott was tapped by President William Howard Taft as one of three American commissioners to Liberia.

 Scott served as Secretary of the Tuskegee Institute from 1912 until 1917.
 Scott was also selected as Secretary of the International Congress of the Negro, a conference hosted by the Tuskegee Institute in 1912.
 Although he was heir apparent to take the helm as principal of Tuskegee Institute following Washington's death in 1915, the trustees passed over Scott to name Robert Russa Moton, formerly of the Hampton Institute, to the position.